klow43/EP1/readme.md

 run "npm i" in terminal to download all packages required to run this application.<br>
 when all packages are downloaded, run "npm start" to launch app.<br>
 use a POST request to endpoint "your url here" /init to populate database with initial data. <br>

+### Swagger
-to create/run swagger documentation run "npm run swagger" in terminal, app will automatically run<br>
+To run swagger documentation run "npm run swagger" in terminal, app will automatically run<br>
-NOTICE!! using /doc remember to put "Bearer " in front of token for endpoints requiring authentication!! -notice no quotationmarks in example,  space after Bearer <br>
+NOTICE!! using /doc remember to put "Bearer " in front of token for endpoints requiring authentication!! <br>
+-notice no quotationmarks in example, space after Bearer <br>
+Example : <br>
-fx : Bearer token
+Bearer token <br>

+### Testing
+Running tests: <br>
+-Do not run npm test alone, as requirements set category name to "TEST_CATEGORY" in both category and product test<br>

+To run user login test, in terminal : <br>
+npm test user.test<br>

+To run CRUD on category test, in terminal  :<br>
+npm test category.test<br>

+To run CRUD on products test, in terminal : <br>
+npm test product.test<br>
+-test on products with only softdelete product, test_category = restrict<br>
+run 'npm productcleanup.test' to delete TEST_PRODUCT and TEST_CATEGORY from product.test run.

 ### References :